Wago-Norge/wagono-sdk-docker/README.md

 # wagono-sdk-docker
 Build firmware for Wago devices using this docker container.
 All tooling needed for the build is included.

+IMPORTANT!
+Building firmware on a Mac with Apple Silicon (M1/M2) is not supported due to a library missing arm support.

 Clone this repository locally
 ```
 git clone https://github.com/Wago-Norge/wagono-sdk-docker.git